 Description of German Chamomile (Matricaria recutita).

-An annual plant growing to two feet (60cm) in height and about 12" (38cm) wide.
+An annual plant growing to 2 feet (60cm) in height and about 12 inches (38cm) wide.
 The stems are much branched with sparse finely divided leaves of mid to dark green.
 Each branch holds a solitary terminal flower which have hollow conical receptacles with small white petals surrounding it forming a daisy like flower.
 The plant flowers profusely beginning around June to July, the plants produce a prolific number of flowers that continue until around mid August when the seeds begin to ripen.

 German chamomile is by far the easiest to harvest since the plants are taller and they produce many more flowers than true or roman chamomile, however the flowers are smaller so you need more of them.
 Flowers should be snipped from the plant when they are in full bloom.
+This can either be done using the fingers to snap off the stems but its very time consuming.
 They can then either be sun dried or dried in a dehydrator.
 Be aware that if you are intending to grow for use a herbal tea you need a LOT of plants to produce only a small amount of flowers for tea.
 Dried flowers are small and take up little space.
 If you drink a lot of herbal tea you will need quite a large chamomile bed to sustain you.

 There are many plants that look similar to chamomile.
 If harvesting in the wild (or from migrating seeds in your garden) make sure that the plant you have really is chamomile.
 Few others have the same distinctive aroma and the leaves are characteristic but the flowers can be very similar in many species some of which can be dangerous if taken in larger doses so always make sure you have the correct plant.